Yuba County Five: Sightings

 The woman said she immediately realized that the men were not from the area because of their "big eyes and facial expressions".
-Two of the men, whom she identified as Huett and Sterling, were in a telephone booth outside the store, while the other two went inside.
+Two of the men, whom she identified as Huett and Sterling, were in a telephone booth outside, while the other two went inside.
 The police said she was "a credible witness" and they took her account seriously.

 Additional details came from the store owner, who told investigators that men whom he believed to be Weiher and Huett came in and bought burritos, chocolate milk and soft drinks.
-Weiher's brother told the Los Angeles Times that while driving to Brownsville in a different car in apparent ignorance of the basketball game seemed completely out of character for them, the owner's description of the two men's behavior seemed consistent with them, as Weiher would "eat anything he could get his hands on" and was often accompanied by Huett more than any of the other four.
+Weiher's brother told the Los Angeles Times that while driving to Brownsville in a different car in apparent ignorance of the basketball game seemed completely out of character for them, the owner's description of the two men's behavior seemed consistent with them, as Weiher would "eat anything he could get his hands on" and was often accompanied by Huett more than any of the other three.
 Huett's brother said Jack hated using telephones to the point that he would answer calls for Jack whenever he received any from the other men in the group.